 Justin's best friend, Zeke, becomes this in season 4.

-The entire family (yep, her parents too) of Raven from That's So Raven, are fully aware of her secret Psychic Powers, most likely even before she was.
+The family (yep, her parents too) of Raven from Thats So Raven, is fully aware of her secret Psychic Powers, most likely even before she was.
 These were later revealed to be a hereditary trait.
-What's notable here is how serenely the ability is treated since the very first episode of the series, despite the sitcom-y mishaps that regularly occur because of them.
+The ability is treated serenely since the very first episode of the series, despite the sitcom-y mishaps that regularly occur because of them.

 On Torchwood, Rhys Williams (Gwen Cooper's fiance), stumbled onto proof of just what it is that Gwen does for Torchwood.
 Captain Jack Harkness decides to not dose Rhys with Retcon (Torchwood's amnesia pill) after he sees how much good it does Gwen to have someone outside of Torchwood to talk to about work.